-2. Changes to current services and structures that could improve physical health, mental health and child protection outcomes
+2. Changes to current services and structures that could improve physical health, mental health and child protection outcomes in South West Sydney

 A range of changes could be made to support improvements across the child and family health and perinatal infant mental health parenting support services.
 These changes include greater emphasis on early intervention & prevention, clear alignment of services with client need, specific funding for proven evidence-based programs and better coordination between siloed services.